Carotti/vis-tally/doc.md

 `SPACE` can also be used to fill with zeroed memory, unlike Visual where `FILL` does this, but without accepting a value to be filled.

+`FILL` and `SPACE` optionally accept a label, `EQU`, `DCB` and `DCD` require it.

+All `MISC` instruction have `PSize` set to `0u` and `PCond` to `Cal` just for consistent meaning.
+These are not instructions placed in memory, so have no size and they cannot have conditions so are always executed.

 `EQU` execution doesn't actually do anything, since this will happen during the symbol resolution phase.
-It is tested by checking that the expression it is set to is evaluated correctly.
 The symbol binding will be done during group stage.
 Somehow a symbol table will need to be built from all instructions which have labels.

 `DCB` is Little Endian, the same as visUAL.
 `DCD` should also behave the same way as visUAL.

+If during resolution, a `DCB` expression evaluates to a value larger than `255` then an error is thrown, as visUAL does.

+`DCD` values which "overflow" are allowed, as they are in visUAL, in that they are modulo `2^32`.

 Anywhere where there is a mathematical expression, as in visUAL it is supported except that now operator precedence between `+` `-` and `*` is correct.
 All expressions can also be bracketed.
 Literal formats are the same as specified by visUAL.